What BigLaw Associates Do: Daily Work & Career Path Guide

 Compensation and Total Package

 BigLaw associate compensation extends well beyond base salary.
-Most firms offer substantial bonuses (often 15-50% of base salary), comprehensive benefits, and partnership track potential.
+Most firms offer substantial year-end bonuses that scale with seniority — smaller for junior associates, well into six figures for senior associates in strong years — plus comprehensive benefits and partnership-track potential.
 The total compensation package for senior associates can be substantial when including bonuses and benefits, though amounts vary significantly by firm and performance.

 Firms typically provide professional development budgets, CLE reimbursements, and business development support, though specific offerings vary by firm.
 These "soft" benefits become increasingly valuable as associates advance toward partnership consideration.